rpardini/docker-registry-proxy/README.md

 When a repository is specified `dockerd` goes directly there, via HTTPS (and also via HTTP if included in a `--insecure-registry` list), thus completely ignoring the configured mirror.

-#### Docker itself should provide this.
+### Docker itself should provide this.

 Yeah.
 Docker Inc should do it.
 So should NPM, Inc. Wonder why they don't. 😼

 ### TODO:

-- Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
+- [ ] Allow using multiple credentials for DockerHub; this is possible since the `/token` request includes the wanted repo as a query string parameter.
-- Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
+- [ ] Test and make auth work with quay.io, unfortunately I don't have access to it (_hint, hint, quay_)
-- Hide the mitmproxy building code under a Docker build ARG.
-[DONE]
+- [x] Hide the mitmproxy building code under a Docker build ARG.
-- I hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.
+- [ ] hope that in the future this can also be used as a "Developer Office" proxy, where many developers on a fast local network share a proxy for bandwidth and speed savings; work is ongoing in this direction.